d-led/fret-flashcards/README.md

 - Reset tuning to standard 6-string configuration
 - Visual cues and audio feedback for correct/incorrect answers
 - Settings persist across browser sessions so your preferences are retained
+- Optional quiz bias towards strings of the current tuning with the most mistakes

 ## Deployment